filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus filplus remove-expired-allocations [command options] clientAddress Optional[...allocationId]

 OPTIONS:
-   --from value  optionally specify the account to send the message from --help, -h    show help
+   --from                         optionally specify the account to send the message from (default: "") --help, -h                     show help (default: "false")

 ```

 ### lotus filplus remove-expired-claims

 ```
 NAME:
    lotus filplus remove-expired-claims - remove expired claims (if no claims are specified all eligible claims are removed)